Amithkumar9292/Amithkumar9292/README.md

 - 👋 Hi, I’m @Amithkumar9292
-- 👀 I’m interested in development
+- 👀 I’m interested in development and I love coding
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...